2023 Most Popular Visual & Performing Arts Doctor's Degree Schools in the Great Lakes Region

 Full Visual & Performing Arts at University of Michigan - Ann Arbor Report

-University of Chicago landed the #9 spot in the 2023 rankings for the most popular doctor’s degree visual and performing arts programs.
-UChicago is a large private not-for-profit school located in the large city of Chicago.
+With a ranking of #9, University of Chicago did quite well on this year’s most popular schools for visual and performing arts students working on their doctor’s degree.
+UChicago is a fairly large private not-for-profit school located in the city of Chicago.

 About 47% of the students majoring in visual and performing arts at the school are women while 53% are male.

-Full Visual & Performing Arts at University of Chicago Report
+Read full report on Visual & Performing Arts at University of Chicago

-Ball State University landed the #10 spot in the 2023 rankings for the most popular doctor’s degree visual and performing arts programs.
-Located in the city of Muncie, Ball State is a public college with a fairly large student population.
+Ball State University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a doctor’s degree.
+It came in at #10 on the list.
+Located in the city of Muncie, Ball State is a public college with a very large student population.

 About 50% of the students majoring in visual and performing arts at the school are women while 50% are male.

-Full Visual & Performing Arts at Ball State University Report
+Read full report on Visual & Performing Arts at Ball State University

 Explore the best visual and performing arts schools for a specific state in the Great Lakes region.